uriel1998/WWIV_Utilities/bbscaptcha/README.md

 Optional:

-* mutt for email verification

 * [throttle](https://linux.die.net/man/1/throttle)

 If you wish to use `throttle` to emulate connection speeds, just ensure that it is present in your `$PATH`.
 If it is not present, it will simply be skipped.

+Note that WWIV 5.* can do this automatically, and there is no need for `throttle`.

 * ANSI art loading screen for each script

 If you do not wish to use the ANSI art files, delete or rename them.
 (They are loaded by default if they exist).
+They will NOT be loaded if the user has ANSI off (e.g. for screen readers).

+captcha-error.ans
+captcha-success.ans
+captcha-code-enter.ans
+captcha-welcome.ans

 ## 4. Installation

+bbscaptcha.ini

+newuserSL=10
+valuserSL=20

 exit codes